Slava/pennapps-demo/public/slides.md

 - MongoDB as a persistent storage
 - Declarative handlebars-like templates for your views

+- Components can be changed, community wrote drivers for RethinkDB, MySQL, jade templates, angular, other things

 --

 ### There is more

 There is a lot more cool stuff out there!
+I just don't have time to explain everything, you got to believe me.

 --